 5. Have healthy options on hand

 We often rely on over-processed or fast food because it’s quick and ready to eat.
 Yet, there are so many healthy options that are just as convenient, such as frozen vegetables, cans of tuna and chickpeas, tinned tomatoes and microwavable rice blends.
-For inspiration, take a look at the many healthy products in our Healthy Food Guide Awards.

 Article sources and references